Resilience [the capacity to recover quickly from difficulties; toughness]

 At every opportunity, we matched the angular boxwood with whimsical, creative touches.
 Emerging from the boxwood archway, guests were greeted by stunning Butterfly Girls wearing custom-designed wings spanning over 7 feet offering a Welcome Champagne.
 On the second floor, Flower Petal Girls fluttered through the crowd, enticing guests to explore the whole venue while stopping for memorable photos.

-Because this building was new even for our client, we experienced our share of challenges.
+Because this building was new even for our client, we experienced our share of challenges but had resilience.
 For example, the in-house electricians hadn’t yet identified the circuits in the breaker panels, all controlled by a computer monitoring system.
 So rewiring them to provide power could have disastrous effects.
 So, a power drop was sourced at the last minute and a cover was built using left-over pieces of boxwood cladding.

 To complicate matters further, nearly twenty suppliers had to load everything in using the single delivery bay and freight elevator, and work while the showroom was still open for business.
 Over two days of on-site construction, everything had to be staggered in a logical order so workers wouldn’t be tripping over each other, standing around waiting for their turn, or tarnishing the sales experiences for prospective car buyers.